damitasalmon/field-notes/docs/azure-soc-honeynet.md

 ### Exposing the resources

-After both VMs are deployed, I changed both Network Security Groups (NSGs) to allow all inbound traffic.
+After both VMs are deployed, change both Network Security Groups (NSGs) to allow all inbound traffic.
 Removing rules for RDP and SSH and replacing with the custom inbound rule.

 Windows NSG before: